iankorf/MCB185-2023/README.md

 your destination.
 How exactly does that work?
 Please focus on the journey, not the destination.

+To give the instructors a better idea about the make-up of the class, there is an `ASSESSMENTS.md` file with a bunch of questions in 3 categories: molecular biology, programming, and bioinformatics.
+Since this is a class designed for biologists, you should have a decent score in molecular biology, but if you don't you'll just have to look some things up.
+If you score high in bioinformatics, that's great, but not necessary.
+Scoring high in the programming category may mean the class will be too easy for you.
+If this is the case, you can move faster through the material and do a more interesting final project.

 ## Programming Progression ##

 Your development as a programmer will not be linear.
 Some concepts will be easy